 Scilla Hess is an award-winning jazz/pop artist.
 Originally from Switzerland, now based in Los Angeles.
 She is fluent in multiple languages English, Italian, German, and French, by having a European background and being born to an Italian father and Swiss/German mother.
-Scilla is a 15 years experienced vocalist and performer with talents of performing and songwriting in different genres of music.
+Scilla is

 Her music as an artist is pop featuring some retro' jazz, soul and blues influences, inspired by artists such as Amy Winehouse, Etta James

-Scilla Hess represented Switzerland through RSI (Swiss Italian TV and radio broadcaster) for the European Songbook project organized by BBC Arts, along with Conchita Wurst (winner of the Eurovision Song Contest of 2014) representing Austria.
+In 2017 Scilla Hess represented Switzerland through RSI (Swiss Italian TV and radio broadcaster) for the European Songbook project organized by BBC Arts, along with Conchita Wurst (winner of the Eurovision Song Contest of 2014) representing Austria.
 She performed live at the Edinburgh International Festival and the show was broadcasted on BBC Arts: http://www.bbc.co.uk/programmes/articles/n3bJ0wZb2PN4N5K8QLcGFg/new-european-songbook-switzerland

 As a songwriter, she won several international and US awards for her song "Sometimes" and her song “Champagne and Sugar” that has been placed in the award-winning movie “Muffin Top”, now available on Netflix.